-We all know or have seen those brands where, despite their best intentions, something about their visual identity feels a little off.
-Maybe the images they use on social media don’t match their tone, or they’re constantly using different fonts or colors.
-Whatever the case may be, it’s hard to know what you’re getting from or even trust these brands because it seems like they don’t know who they are.
+You know those brands where, despite their best intentions, something about their visual identity feels a little... off?
+Maybe their social media images don’t match their tone, or they’re constantly using different fonts or logo colors.
+When it happens, it’s hard buy from or trust these brands because it seems like they don’t know who they are.

-On the flip side, brands with cohesive visual identities appear to be much more confident and trustworthy.
+On the flip side, brands with cohesive brand and visual identity appear to be much more confident and trustworthy.
 When everything from their graphics to their imagery feels in sync and aligned with the nature of the brand and the products or services they offer, choosing to work with them (or at least learn more about them) feels like a no-brainer.

-Now, if you feel like your company falls more into column A than column B, it’s not the end of the world.
-In this article, we’ll go over what a visual identity is, why you need one and offer some tips and examples for crafting a knockout visual identity.
+If you feel like your company falls more into column A than column B, it’s not the end of the world.
+In this article, we’ll go over what is a visual identity, why you need one and offer 5 tips on what makes for a good visual identity with examples for crafting a knockout visual identity.

-A visual identity comprises all of the imagery and graphical information that visually communicates what a brand is and what makes it unique.
-It’s everything that a user or customer would physically see either in-person or online, from a logo to social media assets to product packaging.
+Visual identity is all of the imagery and graphical information that visually communicates what a brand is and what makes it unique.
+A brand's visual identity is a visual representation of everything that a user or customer would physically see either in-person or online, from a logo to social media assets to product packaging.

-Whether you’re creating a brand identity from scratch or refreshing an existing one, it can be tough to know where to start or what to consider.
-Fortunately for you, we’re sharing our top five tips and included a few visual identity examples to help you get started.
+Whether you’re creating a brand identity from scratch or refreshing an existing one, it's challenging to know where to start or what to consider.
+So, we’re sharing our top five tips and give you a few visual identity examples for inspiration.

-We’ve said it before, and we’ll say it again: a strong visual identity needs to be consistent.
+A strong visual identity must be consistent.
 Presenting a consistent image across all of your visual marketing channels can help you build trust with your customers.
-It can also help boost brand visibility as your brand will become more recognizable to your audience.
+It also helps boost brand visibility with your audience.
+A visual identity makes your brand recognizable.

 Now, this isn’t as simple as putting your logo on everything and calling it a day.
-Brand consistency means using the same colors, typography, imagery, illustrations, graphics, patterns, UI, photographic treatments and icons across all of your visual assets: your website, social media accounts, ads, print materials – the list goes on.
+Brand consistency means using the same brand assets everywhere your brand lives.

 Image source: Looka

 For example, Adobe recently refreshed their logo and brand identity with a focus on accessibility and functionality.
-The new single color, all-red logo helps ensure that the mark is as functional as possible at all sizes and across all surfaces.
+The new single color, all-red logo ensures the mark is functional in all sizes and across all surfaces.
 It also reads as one component, compared to the old icon-and-text style logo.
 They are also updating the colors of their product logos to make it easier for their customers to find the products they need.

-While you should absolutely keep up with the latest branding and design trends to make sure your visual identity feels fresh and modern, going too trendy means you could end up looking like everybody else (or creating a visual identity that will look dated in about a year or so).
-A good rule of thumb is to use design trends to help spark ideas without leaning on them too heavily.
+Drawing inspiration from the latest branding and design trends can keep your visual identity fresh and modern.
+But, there's a reason people show up fashionably late.
+Going too trendy means you could end up looking like everybody else (or creating a visual identity that will look dated in about a year or so).
+Use design trends to help spark fresh ideas (just don’t build your foundation on them).

 For example, this minimalist visual identity for e-bike company Muto feels modern thanks to its use of animation and striking ‘electric blue’ signature color.
 Still, it avoids feeling cliche by drawing design inspiration from the bike itself.

-Companies pivot all the time.
-Your product or service may evolve, but your mission and values should mostly stay the same, which is why you should craft a visual identity around these brand pillars rather than a specific offering.
+A consistent brand story is essential.
+While companies pivot all the time, and your product or service may evolve, your mission and values should stay the same (for the most part).
+It's why you should craft a visual identity around these brand pillars rather than a specific offering.

 Image source: Redantler

 Let’s look at DTC sleep product company Casper.
 When they first came on the market, they only sold mattresses.
 Now, the company sells pillows, bed frames, bedding – you name it.
-If Casper modelled their logo and visual identity around the mattress, that would have been a pretty big misstep.
+If Casper modelled their logo and visual identity around the mattress, product expansion through visual identity would have likely required a rebrand.

 In comparison, the company’s iconic blue and white color palette and logo can apply to many different products.
 The light and airy color pairing also align well with the company’s mission to “awaken the potential of a well-rested world.”

 Your visual identity should grow with you and have as much room for scale as possible, which is why simplicity is key.
 Slack’s recent redesign is a great example of this.
-Their old logo was fun and playful but because it had 11 different colors, it didn’t look great on dark or colored backgrounds.
+Their old logo was fun and playful, but because it had 11 different colors, it was lost on dark or colored backgrounds.
 Their overall visual identity also lacked cohesion, making it harder for their audience to understand who they are and what the brand stands for.

 Image source: Slack

-Their new logo is much simpler, and in turn, much more scalable.
-The same logo can be used in a much wider variety of contexts, from laptop stickers to billboards.
+Their new logo is much simpler, and in turn, much more scalable - applying its use in a much wider variety of contexts, from laptop stickers to billboards.
 Their new imagery style is also a lot simpler, trading in the busy, juvenile graphics for bold illustrations and photography that feel much more sophisticated, yet still eye-catching.